astrojose/astrojose-web/content/blog/keys/index.md

 ---
-title: "Understanding keys and addresses in bitcoin"
+title: "Understanding bitcoin keys from scratch "
 date: "2021-06-02 20:40:41"
 description: "Meet the keys to bitcoin blockchain."
 category: "blockchain"
 published: true
 ---
 Understanding the blockchain and decentralized applications is hard.
-But learning fundamental concepts increases the speed of understanding.
-In this article, concepts of digital keys, signatures and addresses are explored based on programming perspective.
+Learning fundamental concepts makes it easier to understand.
+In this article, basic concepts of bitcoin keys are explored based on programming perspective.
 They can be really useful when you want to implement blockchain apps like wallets, mining software, bitcoin explores, bitcoin e-commerce etc.

 ## What is decentralization in bitcoin
 Decentralized systems are are interconnected systems  where no party has overall control of they system.
 As digital payment system, bitcoin provide this form of system where there is no central entity (like banks) that control the flow of transactions.